kitodo/kitodo-presentation/Documentation/Configuration/Index.rst

 pass the :code:`tx_dlf[id]` parameter.

 This happens, if someone called the viewer page without any parameters or with parameters without a valid cHash.
-In this case, TYPO3 saves the page to it's cache.
+In this case, TYPO3 saves the page to its cache.
 If you call the viewer page again with any parameter and without a cHash, the cached page is delivered.